-If the Director of Operations Safety deems a hazard to have immediate and detrimental negative consequences, via the assessment performed in conjunction the MIL-STD-882E matrix, an emergency session of the RSC will be instituted.
+If the Director of Operations Safety deems a hazard to have immediate and detrimental negative consequences, via the assessment performed in conjunction with the MIL-STD-882E matrix, an emergency session of the RSC will be instituted.
 All hazards that have risen to the level of undesirable trigger immediate committee level attention.
 Once an RSC session convenes the members are briefed on the hazard and the hazard is re-assessed for validity.
-RSC general agreements precure actions to mitigate hazards and are documented in the workflow system.
-Hazards that require policy modifications or expenditures that rise to capital expenditure level are forwarded to the DART Safety Committee level for mitigation.
+RSC general agreements include actions to mitigate hazards and are documented in the workflow system.
+Hazards that require policy modifications or expenditures that rise to capital expenditure level are forwarded to the DART Executive Roundtable Review Team Committee level for mitigation.

-The DART Safety Committee is briefed by the Director of Operations on each hazard during their monthly meeting and provides insight on all hazards aged beyond ninety days or that may require-executive level mitigation efforts.
+The DART Executive Roundtable Review Team Committee is briefed by the Director of Operations Safety providing insight on all hazards aged beyond ninety days or that may require executive level mitigation efforts.

-If hazard resolution requires an immediate mitigation due to an undesirable risk assessment, then an emergency session of the DSC is also convened.
+If a hazard resolution requires an immediate mitigation due to an undesirable risk assessment, then an emergency session of the ERRTC is also convened.
 The purpose of this elevation is to allow for succinct, informed decisions at the agency's senior executive level where immediate decisions of policy and resource allocations are ratified.

 Hazard Severity is a measurement of the worst credible outcome that can result from human error, environmental conditions, design inadequacies, subsystem or component failure, or malfunction and procedural deficiencies.
 Within 24 hours of Hazard submittal, the Safety Program Manager completes an initial Hazard Analysis.
-The Safety Program Manager will assign one of four severity categories The severity categories are included in Table 5 below.
+For hazards that are identified during non-business days, an initial hazard rating will be done within 24 hours beginning the next business day.
+The Safety Program Manager will assign one of four severity categories.
+The severity categories are included in Table 5 below.